9 benefits of aquarobics for seniors

 Works out the heart muscles

-Although it’s low impact in nature, aquarobics – which involves traditional aerobics modified for level water – is suitable for taking heart rate up.2 As we advance in years, it’s more important than ever to work out our heart muscles and improve circulation.
-Water-based exercises offers resistance training through the hydrostatic pressure of water across the whole body surface, which offers additional benefits for balance, coordination, and mobility.
-This light aerobic capacity of aquarobics can reduce the risk of heart disease,2 an important consideration for seniors.
+Although it’s low impact in nature, aquarobics – which involves traditional aerobics modified for level water – is suitable for taking your heart rate up.
+As we advance in years, it’s more important than ever to work out our heart muscles and improve circulation.

 Enhances balance and coordination

-A natural effect of advancing years is reduced coordination, and aquarobics – along with the water’s supportive functions for the human body – can counteract this.2 Seniors who are experiencing poor coordination can continue working on building balance and expanding their strength and physical control in safer, more supportive conditions.
+A natural effect of advancing years is reduced coordination, and aquarobics – along with the water’s supportive functions for the human body – can counteract this.
+Seniors who are experiencing poor coordination can continue working on building balance and expanding their strength and physical control in safer, more supportive conditions.

 Aquarobics exercises the entire body, allowing individuals to cultivate improved coordination and control and range of movement.